brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 image:  '/images/salkantay0.jpeg'
 tags:
 ---
-Machu Picchu was built as an estate for the Incan Emperor Pachacuti in 1450 AD.
-A complex of stone temples and mist-shrouded terraces, perched high on a mountain saddle, deep in the Andean jungle.
-It was abandoned a century later, when invading Spanish brought war and disease.
-The jungle reclaimed quickly, and it became known in legends as the Lost City of the Incas.
+In 1450, Machu Picchu was built as a large estate for the Incan Emperor Pachacuti.
+It was a complex of stone temples and mist-shrouded terraces, perched high on a mountain saddle in the Andean jungle.
+A century later, invading Spanish brought war and disease that caused it to be abandoned.
+The jungle reclaimed the site, and locals concealed the location, eventually being known only in legend as the Lost City of the Incas.

-Local people likely kept the location secret,
+In 1902, a Peruvian explorer found the site and signed a block.
+Ove the coming years

+Locals

 so high in the Andes that it was never found by invading Spanish.